GulcanC/VUE-3/README.md

 # About the Project
 This is my third VUE.js project as a part of the projects of the bestselling course “UDEMY - Vue - The Complete Guide (w/ Router, Vuex, Composition API)”.
 In this project I build some small front-end web applications.
-This course is not over yet, I have continued to produce new projects with different techniques.

 # The Technologies/Techniques Used:
 * VUE 3